odu-cs625-datavis/public-Spring25-aveerasa/HW3-idioms.md

 # Homework 3: Create Visualization Idioms from Real-World Data
-**Due:** October 06, 2024 by 11:59pm
+**Due:** February 23, 2025 by 11:59pm

 ## Assignment

 The goal of this assignment is to give you experience creating charts from real-world data.
-You will be using GitHub dataset(s) to create a bar chart (any type), a scatterplot, and a multiple line chart using at least two different visualization tools.
+You will be using GitHub dataset(s) to create a bar chart (any type), a scatterplot, and a multiple line chart using at least two different visualization tools/software including Python's Seaborn, Vega altair, Vega-Lite, MS-Excel, Tableau.
+However, it should be noted one of your charts must have been created by using Python library/JavaScript-ObservableQ or any other programming languages based coding.

 ## Data